 Because this can be so confusing, I wanted to simplify the not so straightforward answer as much as possible so that you and your hair can have a solid and stable relationship with one another.
 It’s Crazy important to understand what your hair & scalp needs and deliver it.

 Hell yes, I said I want you to have a relationship with your hair.

 Because I want you to LOVE your hair for what it is.

-Get excited about your hair because it’s part of what makes you–You.
+Get excited about your hair because it sets you apart from everyone else and it’s part of what makes you, who You are!

-Why is the answer to this simple question not so straightforward??
+So, why exactly is the answer to this simple question of Washing Hair, not so straightforward??